Skip to main content

 Challenges

-Large classes present assessment challenges, for teachers and for learners.
-The table below lists some of these.
+Large classes present assessment challenges for both teachers and for learners.

 Strategies